shrudra/my-logo-portfolio/README.md

 ![RajnitiAI Logo](RajnitiAI_Logo.jpg)

 **Description:**
-RajnitiAI is a group interested in technology and politics.
-They collect data about politics to help make better decisions using artificial intelligence.
+RajnitiAI is a community interested in technology and politics.
+They're aims to create political datasets to help make better decisions using artificial intelligence.